-- Only researchers based at NRF recognised research institutions3 in South Africa as described in Section 4.2.2 are eligible to apply as a principal investigator.
-(Please note that post-doctoral fellows and students are not eligible to apply.) - Team members may also include a co-investigator(s) and research associates / collaborators as specified under 4.2.3. - Projects must identify specific users of the knowledge generated / information co-ordinated and must indicate how the data will be made accessible. - Proposals must indicate how the project will impact on understanding and mitigation of global change and / or the bio-economy. - Successful applicants must sign the Conditions of Grant (COG) agreement as specified in the attachments to the award letter. - The data generated or mobilized through the grant must be provided to the FBIP / SANBI at the end of the project.
-This is to ensure that the data can be archived, integrated and made accessible for a range of applications and products. - Data must be made available no later than 18 months after the date of signing the Conditions of Grant Agreement for small grants, or 30 months after signing for two-year surveys. - Grantholders who have not submitted data within the specified timeframes from previous grants will not be eligible to receive further funding from the FBIP until the data have been submitted.
+- Only researchers based at NRF recognised research institutions in South Africa as described in Section 4.2.2 are eligible to apply as a principal investigator.
+(Please note that post-doctoral fellows and students are not eligible to apply.) - Team members may also include a co-investigator(s) and research associates / collaborators as specified under 4.2.3. - An individual may appear as Principal Investigator (PI) on a maximum of three proposals per annual cycle submitted in response to this call. - Projects must identify specific users of the knowledge generated / information co-ordinated and must indicate how the data will be made accessible. - Proposals must indicate how the project will impact on understanding and mitigation of global change and / or the bioeconomy. - Successful applicants must sign the Conditions of Grant (COG) agreement as specified in the attachments to the award letter. - The data generated or mobilized through the grant must be provided to the FBIP / SANBI at the end of the project.
+This is to ensure that the data can be archived, integrated and made accessible for a range of applications and products. - Data must be made available no later than 18 months after the date of signing the Conditions of Grant Agreement for small grants, or 30 months after signing for two-year surveys.

+Grantholders who have not submitted data within the specified timeframes from previous grants will not be eligible to receive further funding from the FBIP until the data have been submitted.